Building trust in AI. Unlocking adoption.

 SafeAI

-SafeAI is convened by Minderoo Foundation, bringing together leaders committed to clear rules and strong safeguards for artificial intelligence that protect people and our environment, while enabling innovation that benefits humanity.
+Our shared focus is advocating for clear rules and strong safeguards that protect people and the environment, while enabling innovation that benefits humanity.

 Research and insights